vishalbalaji/express-api-starter-ts/docs/db-prisma.md

 # Prisma Configuration

 This branch is configured with Prisma.
 For more information on Prisma, visit: [prisma.io](https://www.prisma.io/).
+This branch also extends from the `db-base` branch and contains its DB docker configurations.

 ## Base Configuration